OneSignalDevelopers/.github/profile/README.md

 # :rocket: Careers

-Interested in delivering customer messages at scale?
-Check out our [**Careers**](http://onesignal.com/careers) page and join OneSignal!
+Are you interested in delivering customer messages at scale?
+Check out our [Careers](http://onesignal.com/careers) and join our fast-growing team and help us continue to build the most widely-used customer engagement solution!